 4. Namiri Plains, Tanzania

-Tanzania is often called the ideal big cat country because it is here that you can get fantastic cheetah sightings, right from one perched high on a tree to cute and cuddly cubs playing in the grass.
+These plains were only recently opened to tourists and have become very popular for sighting the big cats.
+Tanzania is often called the ideal big cat country because it is here that you can get fantastic cheetah sightings, right from one perched high in a tree to cute and cuddly cubs playing in the grass.

-Set on the border of Namiri Plains is Serengeti National Park, which is home to almost 3,000 big cats and hosts the largest lion research project in Africa.
+Serengeti National Park is set on the border of the Namiri Plains.
+It is home to almost 3,000 big cats and hosts the largest lion research project in Africa.
+It is a hair-raising experience to see lions ambush unsuspecting calves in this park.

 5. Ranthambore National Park, India

-But remember, these big cats are quite elusive, so consider yourself extremely lucky if you spot one on the first go.
+Book a morning or evening safari to glimpse the mighty cats and other animals in the wilderness.
+But remember, these big cats are pretty elusive, so consider yourself extremely lucky if you spot one on the first go.

 6. Bandhavgarh National Park, India

 If we are talking about Tigers and India, Bandhavgarh National Park has to be on the list for its large number of tigers; almost a hundred Bengal Tigers.
+It's not just the Bengal Tigers that you would spot here, but also leopards, cheetahs, and even a few white tigers.

-The National park is also known for Bandhavgarh Fort, which you must see when you plan a trip to the park.
+The National Park is also known for Bandhavgarh Fort, which you must see when planning a park trip.
+The park has been divided into three zones: Tala, Bamera, and Magdi.

-This park is a breeding ground for leopards and deer whose large numbers support the food cycle of these big cats.
+The chances of you spotting a tiger are the highest in the Tala zone, so more tourists head to this zone.
+This park is a breeding ground for leopards and deer, whose large numbers support the food cycle of these big cats.

 7. Yala National Park, Sri Lanka

-It is quite a pleasant sight to see just a spotted tail flitting away joyfully from a branch where the leopards love to rest during the day.
+Yala National Park has the world's most substantial leopard population and spans over 12,000 square kilometers of wilderness.
+It is quite pleasant to see just a spotted tail flitting away joyfully from a branch where the leopards love to rest during the day.

 The landscape of Yala is lined with dusty tracks, beaches, dense patches of forest, and marshes that provide a perfect backdrop for your adventure as adrenaline rushes through you in anticipation of a sighting.